-$\underline{F.1.7}$ Decisions of the ISU TUEC will be conveyed in writing by the ISU to the Skater through the TUE Applicant.
-The decisions shall also be reported to WADA and other relevant Anti-Doping Organizations, including the Skater's National Anti-Doping Organization, through ADAMS, in accordance with the International Standard for Therapeutic Use Exemptions.
+F.1.7 Decisions of the ISU TUEC will be conveyed in writing by the ISU to the Skater through the TUE Applicant.
+The decisions shall also be reported to WADA and other relevant Anti-Doping Organizations, including the Skater's National Anti-Doping Organization, through ADAMS, in accordance with the ISTUE.